Progressive Conservative Party of Ontario: Post-war dynasty

-Big Blue Machine era
+Big Blue Machine

 In 1971, Bill Davis became party leader and the 18th premier.
 Anti-Catholicism became an issue again in the 1971 election, when the Tories campaigned strenuously against a Liberal proposal to extend funding for Catholic separate schools until Grade 13.
 Davis reversed himself in 1985, and enacted the funding extension as one of his last acts before leaving office.

 Davis governed until 1985 with a team of advisers known as the "Big Blue Machine" because of their reputed political and strategic skills.
 Their stamp on the party was so strong that many refer to the Tories' long rule over Ontario as the "Big Blue Machine era".

-During Davis's time as leader of the party, the party moved to the centre, and on some issues moved to the left of the Liberals.
+During its 43 years of domination, the Progressive Conservative Party of Ontario was seen as a centrist party, with the Liberals being to its right and the New Democratic Party to its left.
 However, its base of support remained with socially conservative voters in rural Southern Ontario.
 Davis largely reconciled these differences and emerged one of the most popular politicians in Ontario's history.
 Other conservatives in the federal PC Party accused him of damaging the conservative image in Canada by moving to the left on some issues.
 Davis continued the rapid expansion of community colleges, universities, and highways across Ontario.

 1980s to 1995: in Opposition

 Davis retired in 1985.
 At a leadership convention, he was succeeded by Industry and Trade Minister Frank Miller.
-Miller was considerably more conservative than Davis, and began shifting the party back to the right.
+A Blue Tory, Miller was considerably more conservative than Davis, and shifted the Progressive Conservatives to the right.
 Soon after taking office, he called an election in which the PCs were reduced to a minority government, and actually finished behind the Liberals in the popular vote for the first time in 42 years.

 Soon afterward, the Ontario New Democratic Party (NDP) of Bob Rae reached an agreement with David Peterson's Liberals in which the NDP would support a Liberal minority government.
 Miller was defeated in a no-confidence motion on June 18.
 Peterson was asked to form a government later in the day, ending the longest period of one-party rule in Canadian provincial history.
 Miller was replaced as leader by Larry Grossman at a second leadership convention.

 When the Liberal-NDP Accord expired, an election was held in 1987 in which the Tories were reduced to third place in the Legislative Assembly of Ontario.
 They only won 16 seats, their worst showing in over half a century.
 Grossman was personally defeated in his downtown Toronto riding and resigned immediately.
 Andy Brandt was the party's interim leader until a leadership election was held in 1990 in which Mike Harris defeated Dianne Cunningham.

 Three months after the election of Harris, and only three years into the, typically, four-year term of the Liberal government, David Peterson called a provincial election, in which the PCs failed to improve their standing, but which resulted in the defeat of the Liberals by Rae's NDP.